-- Before they are allowed to leave the sending state, the adoption agency would submit (by Federal Express) the ICPC paperwork to the sending state’s ICPC office.
+Before they are allowed to leave the sending state, the adoption agency would submit (electronically or by Federal Express) the ICPC paperwork to the sending state’s ICPC office.

 The ICPC offers safeguards to all parties involved in the adoption, especially the child.

 ICPC typically requires the submission of your baby’s discharge paperwork and medical records so only when these items become available can the ICPC package be completed and sent out.
-Once the ICPC paperwork has been submitted, it takes an average of 7-10 business days to process.
+Once the ICPC paperwork has been submitted, it takes an average of 7-10 business days to process for a private adoption.
 This is an average time frame and some ICPC offices can take longer.
 Adoptive families should make the necessary arrangements to stay in the state for at least 2 weeks.
 Only one parent must stay with the child or foster care can be arranged if necessary.

 Adoptive families will be notified immediately upon ICPC approval.
 We need to know where you are at all times during this wait and have as many contact numbers as possible.
 Clearance for you to return home MUST be received by you from our office, not your home study agency or the ICPC offices of your home state.